Riverland Community College

 - More than 350 Riverland courses are offered entirely/partially online.
 Riverland has a growing number of online courses with or seeking Quality Matters certification, a peer review process designed to certify the quality of online courses.
 Currently, Riverland awards 12 degrees, diplomas and certificates via distance learning (online and interactive TV).

 - Discover the River day is for high school students to experience Riverland.
 Offered in November, February and April, participants tour campus, hear about student life and meet faculty.
+Individual appoints are available.

 - The college features a best in class health science education simulation center for nurses, radiographers and lab technicians.